You Had to Be There (film): Critical response

+On the review aggregator website Rotten Tomatoes, 93% of 30 critics' reviews are positive, with an average rating of 7.8/10.

-Variety said it was "an Exuberant and Essential Doc," with Owen Gleiberman writing "the niftiness of Davis's film is that it's about Godspell and it's about something that's bigger than Godspell."
+Variety said it was "an exuberant and essential doc," with Owen Gleiberman writing "the niftiness of Davis's film is that it's about Godspell and it's about something that's bigger than Godspell."
 Of the challenges of making a film about a production with no footage, Gleiberman comments that Davis "makes ingenious ways to fill the void... witty animated sequences... makes canny use of [Martin] Short's cassette tape.....
 It's not anything you can prove.
 Yet there's passionate testimony from the likes of Mike Meyers and Lin-Manuel Miranda, who hails the show as the "'27 Yankees of comedy."
-'You Had to Be There' shows you that something was in the air up there, and that it spread like the world’s happiest virus.”
+'You Had to Be There' shows you that something was in the air up there, and that it spread like the world's happiest virus.”

 Matthew Carey of Deadline Hollywood wrote that [the film] is "a delightful romp down memory lane that takes surprising twists and turns....
-'You Had to Be There' abounds in hilarious anecdotes, like the story of Levy, who eventually took on the lead role of Jesus after Garber went to make the movie version of Godspell....Knowing that Jesus first takes the stage clad only in boxer shorts, the show’s producers asked the impressively hirsute actor if he wouldn’t mind waxing to remove some of that carpeting from his chest.
-Levy declined, so they clapped a tank top on him fearing the sight of his naked torso would frighten children in the audience...."'You Had to Be There" leverages wonderful animation to make up for the absence of original Godspell footage; it’s rendered in perfectly fitting ‘70s style.
+'You Had to Be There' abounds in hilarious anecdotes, like the story of Levy, who eventually took on the lead role of Jesus after Garber went to make the movie version of Godspell....Knowing that Jesus first takes the stage clad only in boxer shorts, the show's producers asked the impressively hirsute actor if he wouldn't mind waxing to remove some of that carpeting from his chest.
+Levy declined, so they clapped a tank top on him fearing the sight of his naked torso would frighten children in the audience...."'You Had to Be There" leverages wonderful animation to make up for the absence of original Godspell footage; it's rendered in perfectly fitting '70s style.
 At the end of the film the surviving cast gets together for a reunion, with Shaffer back on the piano and Garber, Martin, Short, Levy et al jumping right back into Godspell tunes... a funny and moving ride."